Archdiocese of Miami: 1900 to 1958

-In the 1950s and early 1960s, St. Augustine bishop Joseph Hurley purchased land throughout South Florida in anticipation of a future population boom.
+In the 1950s and early 1960s, Bishop Joseph Hurley of Saint Augustine purchased land throughout South Florida in anticipation of a future population boom.
 Dozens of Catholic churches, schools and cemeteries were later built on land purchased by Hurley.

-Establishment and early history
+In 1950, the diocese opened Mercy Hospital in Miami.
+It is today HCA Florida Mercy Hospital.
+The Sisters of Mercy established Holy Cross Hospital in Fort Lauderdale in 1955.
+Today, it is Holy Cross Health.
+Saint Mary Parish in 1957 dedicated their new church in Miami; a year later, it would be designated as the Cathedral of Saint Mary.

+Diocese of Miami

 Pope Pius XII erected the Diocese of Miami on October 7, 1958, naming Auxiliary Bishop Coleman Carroll from the Diocese of Pittsburgh as the first bishop of Miami.
 On its formation, the new diocese included the 16 southern counties in Florida, with a Catholic population of approximately 200,000.

 The Cuban Revolution in 1959 triggered a wave of Cuban immigration to South Florida, increasing the Catholic population in the region.
 Carroll established the Catholic Welfare Bureau to assist these immigrants.
-Between 1960 and 1962, the bureau ran a clandestine operation, Operation Pedro Pan, to bring 14,000 Cuban children to South Florida.
+St. Elizabeth of Hungary Church, the first in Pompano Beach, was dedicated in 1959.
+That same year, the first parish in Plantation, Saint Gregory the Great, was erected.Between 1960 and 1962, the Catholic Welfare Bureau ran a clandestine operation, Operation Pedro Pan, to bring 14,000 Cuban children to South Florida.